 It sounds like a lot of work – but in the long run, it will pay off.

-Use what you have learnt from your consumer research to determine whether there are any cultural taboos and cultural events that you need to take into consideration, or add into your approach.
+Use what you have learnt from your consumer research to determine whether there are any cultural taboos and cultural events that you need to take into consideration, or add into your localization strategy.

 Successful marketing campaigns use the correct channels to target the right audience.
 Take social media – an area companies are increasingly using to talk to their customers.